ryosuke0920/Haidoku/README.md

 ## Description
 ### Link list
 When you select a text, Link list is displayed.
 Link list is list of your favorite dictionary sites.
+If you click the link, you can move to that site immediately and view the search results, so there is no work of copying or opening the site with new tabs.
 When ESC key is pressed or mouse is clicked outside the area of Link list, Link list is closed.
 You can change Link list to small icon button, also change display mode to automatic or manual.
-So I'm careful not to disturb normal browsing.

 ### Context menu(right click)
 Link list is also displayed in the context menu.
 So you can use without changing your experience.
 And you can change display mode to automatic or manual in here.

 ### Make Link list
 On the Setting screen you have to make your Link list.
-And you have to find out URLs and search parameters.
-But I already found out main site URLs and search parameters.
+Generaly you have to find out URLs and search parameters, but I already found out major site URLs and search parameters.
 It's prepared in this tool.
 So you can use this tool immediately.

 ### History
 On the Setting screen you can watch history.
 A word with a high number of searches is that your understanding is not sufficient although it is used frequently.
 You should study it intensively.
 To find the word efficiently, a function is built in to aggregate search counts.